SarahBeecroft/Intro2HPC/_episodes/11-zeus_login.md

 ---

 ### Logging on to Zeus
 Your user name and password will be supplied.
 Within a terminal window, type:

 ```
 ssh username@zeus.pawsey.org.au
 ```

 Enter your password when prompted.
 If asked to accept any credentials, type `yes` and hit enter

-If you have successfully logged in, you should see your command prompt change to
+If you have successfully logged in, you should see your command prompt change

 ```
 username@zeus-1:~>